JKRhb/sdf-wot-converter-py/README.md

 ## Using the command line tool

 After installing the libary you should be able to call the converter in your terminal using `sdf-wot-converter`.
 You can display available parameters by typing  `sdf-wot-converter --help`.
-You far, you can convert from SDF to WoT Thing models.
+So far, you can only convert from SDF to WoT Thing models but the other direction will be added soon.

 ### Example